OceanAtlas/joa-sphinx/docs/outreach/projects/guide.md

 Undertaking a hydrographic data project involves these key steps:

 * Choose some aspect of the physical ocean to examine with water column data from water samples.
 Often students work with teachers, their advisers, or other mentors to choose a project focus.
 This should include a rough plan of approach, and consider what data are needed (see later in this document for sample project ideas).
-* If you will use JOA, download and install JOA on a Windows or MacOS computer.
+* If you will use JOA, download and install JOA on a Windows or macOS computer.
 See [](../../joa/index.md).
 * Go through the JOA Guided Tour.
 This not only gets you started with JOA, but also covers some basic physical oceanography.
 * If you are not using JOA, develop a plan for what tools you will use.
 For example see <https://odv.awi.de> for ODV.
 * Locate and download data of interest to your goals.
 There is a large library of curated data in binary and ascii formats available at [the data homepage](../../data/index.md).